pola-rs/polars-book/user_guide/src/dsl/intro.md

 ### Filter and conditionals

-We can also do quite some complex things.
+We can also do some pretty complex things.
 In the next snippet we count all names ending with the string `"am"`.

 ```python